Prabin120/Prabin120/README.md

 - 👋 Hi, I’m @Prabin120
-- 👀 I’m interested in Mobile App and Machine Learning
+- 👀 I’m interested in Python Development and Data Science
-- 🌱 I’m currently learning MCA from St. Anthony's College
+- 🌱 I have passed out MCA from St. Anthony's College
-- 💞️ I’m looking to collaborate on Mobile App development
+- 💞️ I’m looking to collaborate on Python Development
 - 📫 How to reach me prabinsharma120@gmail.com

 <!---